CloudBase Resources Migration Guide

 1. Download Cloud Function Code

-Use CLI command to download function code:
+Use CLI commands to download function code:

 # Download to default directory